vsummet/mat310_scrummage_master/sprint0.md

   * On Tuesday, do basic team setup and introductions.
 Do sprint planning meeting.
 Work on syllabus worksheet.
   * TODO by next class:  Get Trello accounts and do Scrum reading.
 Skim worksheet and problem set, noting problems you have no idea where to start or are confused by.
   * Thursday class: Make sure everyone's on Trello.
 Discuss the definitions of Scrum if there are any questions.
 Enter deliverables on Trello, categorize them into In-Progress and Backlog, and assign topics based on topics you had issues with.
   * TODO by next class: Read and work through textbook readings.
-Do worksheet.
+Do worksheet(s), focusing on areas you're having trouble with.
   * Tuesday: Check worksheet & make sure everyone understands.
 Start problem set together.
 Check/Ask professor for help if you're stuck.
 Play game together.
   * TODO by Thursday: Have "rough draft" answers for all problems in problem set.
 Some may still need group discussion or further clarification.
   * Thursday: Do final check of problem set.
 Make sure problem set is neat, tidy, and meets guidelines.
 Turn in your problem set at the end of class.